Skip to main content

 Noah Gessel

-In spring of 2024, Noah graduated from University of Utah with a Bachelor of Arts degree in International Studies.
+In the spring of 2024, Noah graduated from the University of Utah with a Bachelor of Arts degree in International Studies.
 In the past, their experience with children has involved teaching swimming, gymnastics, and nannying.
-Being in a school environment has been a dream of theirs, Noah hopes to support the school and staff in any way, and provide a unique learning experience.
+Being in a school environment has been a dream of theirs.
+Noah hopes to support the school and staff in any way and provide a unique learning experience.
 A little known fact about Noah is that their father is in the military and so got moved around the country a lot as a child.

 Meg Mathews